Nikon D5 vs Sony RX100 VI

 Studio photographers will appreciate that the Nikon D5 (unlike the RX100 VI) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the RX100 VI are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Both the D5 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the RX100 VI was followed by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D5 better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.